 OLA Bamboo’s toothbrushes are made with a bamboo handle that is compostable and biodegradable.
 The bamboo is sourced ethically and comes with third-party certifications that include (BREEAM, LEED, FSC).
 The bamboo is also grown without the use of pesticides or insecticides.
 Crappy bamboo products can contain melamine-formaldehyde, OLA Bamboo is free from these types of chemicals.

-The toothbrush is designed in Canada.
+The toothbrush is designed in (and now made in!)
+Canada.
 OLA Bamboo is a Canadian company based in Quebec and offers eco-friendly products that are affordable and easy to use.
 Choose from 2 types of heads, nylon and one infused with charcoal.
 They make products that include bamboo utensils and straws, bamboo makeup remover pads, eco-friendly dental floss and more.

 They also have a partnership with Re-Source Intégration, a social economy enterprise that employs over a hundred people with disabilities.
 They keep jobs in Canada where they can ensure that the people making their products are beating treated well and paid a fair wage.